copious-world/dfon2json/README.md

 The first line sets a format for the output file name.

 The next line, the first top level field, names the type.
-This type is named `link_package`.
+This type is named `link_meta`.

 The second top level field (line 3) has a nested block as its value.
 These are the **fields** that will occur in a final language.
 The nested fields have a peculiar syntax which is carried through to the target language generation.